 A. Inform your Staff

 If you have employees, it is important to make them aware well in advance of when you will be taking a vacation.
-Prepare the necessary tasks that need to be completed by your team ahead of time.
+Prepare in advance for the tasks that your team will need to complete.
 Perhaps you wish to train one or two individuals to handle some specifics while you are gone.
 Delegate to your team.
 It is also important to have contingency plans and emergency plans in place.

 A contingency or emergency plan may be as simple as having one person with your cell phone number or the number of a person who is part of your network.
 You may also wish to consider upgrading your phone plan if necessary.
 Trust your team and view this as a growth experience.